Aero-ComSci/Bell-Ringer----220/README.md

 Stackin' those digits, my hustle hereditary

 [Chorus]
-I I, double ones on the scene
+I I,  ones on the scene
 O O, zeros clean like a dream
 I O, binary code in the beam
-I I, digits high like a scheme
+O I, digits high like a scheme

 [Verse 3]
 Digits don't sleep, keep the LEDs buzzin'